tyrakrehbiel/tailwind-ui-lib/README.md

 - `test:watch`: Runs tests in watch mode.
 - `test:ui`: Runs tests with a UI.
 - `test:coverage`: Runs tests and generates a coverage report.
-- `build`: Builds your Storybook as a static web application.
+- `build:storybook`: Builds your Storybook as a static web application.
 - `build:lib`: Builds your component library with Vite.
-- `lint`: Runs ESLint.
+- `lint`: Runs ESLint
-- `format`: Formats your code with Prettier.

 ## License